 Allergies are caused by an overt histamine response that can be triggered by food, environmental chemicals, pollen, pet dander, dust, mites, insect bites, etc.

-Reactions to these factors can result in:
+Reactions to these factors can result in the following:

 • Digestive – diarrhea, vomiting, cramps, excessive bloating